A System-Level Analysis of Conference Peer Review

-Additional relevant modeling ``blinds spots'' are that the review noise for some papers may be different from others, agents may have different levels of patience and different values for their paper being accepted, and the distribution of paper qualities may react to the acceptance policy.
+Additional relevant modeling ``blind spots'' are that the review noise for some papers may be different from others, agents may have different levels of patience and different utilities for their outside options, and the distribution of paper qualities may react to the acceptance policy.
 However, it is not clear that any of these model limitations fundamentally challenge the insight that there is a gap between the quality of papers implied by the threshold acceptance policy and the types of papers submitted and eventually accepted.